-Greece has been a favourite among world travellers for many, many years, and no wonder.
+Greece has been a favourite among world travelers for many, many years, and no wonder.
 Its climate, the beauty of its light and landscapes, the unique atmosphere of its islands, and the warmth of its people, make it hard to beat as a destination.
-Very little can compare to fresh fish and chilled retsina on a warm summer evening at waterside tavern on a tiny Greek island.
+Very little can compare to fresh fish and chilled retsina on a warm summer evening at a waterside tavern on a tiny Greek island.
 Nothing is more relaxing than this.
 In these simple surroundings, you can leave all your problems behind, let go of your stress for awhile and return home refreshed again.
 There is a wealth of islands to choose from and each offers something special and unique.
 Below, you´ll find just a selection of the more visited ones.
 But there are many more gems to explore if island-hopping is your thing.

 Greece is, of course, the cradle of European civilisation – and the home of democracy.
 Many of the world´s greatest contributions to art and architecture, literature, theatre, mathematics and physics originated in Greece.
 It has it all.
 Even the name”Europe” originated here in Greece.
 Read more here.